 I recently ran across the blog So Angie Writes and I was deeply touched by her writings.
-So much that it inspired a recent Sunday Inspiration post – At the risk of being vulnerable.
-So, when she offered to write a guest post I jumped at the chance.
-So I will leave you with Angie and her words of wisdom on practicing self-compassion when chronic pain causes shame.
+When she offered to write a guest post I jumped at the chance.
+Angie shares some important words of wisdom on practicing self-compassion when chronic pain causes shame.

 My illnesses are invisible and my symptoms fluctuate.
 There are days I can hike and kayak, and days I can’t move well.
 Some days I drive across the city, and others I don’t leave the couch.
 When I feel well, I want to see friends, so I enthusiastically plan meet-ups.
 Unfortunately I often wake up on meet-up days to find myself unable to function.
 I start getting ready, tenacity scooting me along, but eventually admit I’m out of spoons.
 Running on empty leads to tears of defeat and I message my friends to cancel.